dougeby/IntuneDocs/intune-azure/configure-devices/set-up-telecom-expense-management-service-in-microsoft-intune.md

 ## Deploy the Intune and Datalert integrated solution

-Before you start, make sure that you already have an Intune and a Datalert telecom expensive management service subscription.
+Before you start, make sure that you already have an Intune and a Datalert telecom expense management service subscription.

 ### Step 1: Connect the Datalert service to Microsoft Intune